GenoHacker/Green-TD-Evolution/EXPERIMENTAL/README.md

-If you want you can add your version with your changes to this folder as a showcase of sorts

 [Indev] Green TD Evo v2.06.w3x

 - Static waves are now much easier due to reducing their health, health regen, armour and move speed, some have been reduced significantly.
 Health has mostly been reduced by 25%, armour by 50%, all waves whose unit had a health regen per second higher than 50 has been reduced to 50 and move speed has been reduced from between 25 to 100.